Kitware/trame-server/README.rst

 Life cycle events are directly managed on the application controller and are prefixed with `on_*`.

+* **on_server_bind**      : WSLinkServer is getting bound to trame so you can attach your own routes.
+Its instance will be passed as argument to callback.
 * **on_server_ready**     : All protocols initialized and available for client to connect
 * **on_client_connected** : Connection established to server
 * **on_client_exited**    : Linked to browser "beforeunload" event